lisafolliard/jumpstart/README.md

 # jumpstart
-Version 1.0, 23 October 2015
+October 23, 2015

 #### By Lisa Folliard

 ## Description

-A website that allows users to upload artwork images and have professionals critique their work with the goal of improving quality.
+A website that allows users to create a login/password, upload artwork images, and have professionals critique their work.

 ## Setup
 * Clone this repository